juancampa/Gearset/README.md

 * Please see the Samples/SampleGame project for an idea of how to setup Gearset.
 * Head over to the [WIKI](https://github.com/PumpkinPaul/Gearset/wiki) for more documentation (coming soon).
 * An older [Gearset User Guide] (http://www.thecomplot.com/gearsetguide.html) is also available.

+## Acknowledgements

+A massive thank you to [@Juan Campa](https://twitter.com/juancampa) for creating Gearset and kindly making it open source.

+The [EmptyKeys](http://emptykeys.com/) user interface library which we use an alternative to WPF for platforms where that technology is not available